2024-2025 Policy Library

 2. Academic Interim Suspension: The Respondent is fully suspended from the College and can’t attend classes or participate in any activities.

 Because an Interim Suspension is considered non-disciplinary, when the College determines that an Interim Suspension is necessary and appropriate, it will normally seek to utilize a Non-Academic Interim Suspension to enable the student to maintain their academic obligations more readily, so long as this can be implemented in a manner that is reasonably safe to the Complainant and the community.
-The Dean of Students Office will offer ongoing support to the student during the period of interim suspension.
+The Dean of Students Office will offer ongoing support to the Respondent during the period of interim suspension.

 Decision-Making Standard